Search and Filter

 Transitioning Teacher Talent: An Ethnoracial Descriptive Portrait of the Paraprofessional-to-Teacher Pipeline in New York City Public Schools

 Districts nationwide seek to diversify the educator workforce, yet pathways for paraprofessionals—typically more ethnoracially and linguistically diverse than the general teacher pipeline—remain understudied.
-Using administrative data from New York City Public Schools (NYCPS), this study examines paraprofessionals’ demographics and factors predicting their transition to teaching or exit from NYCPS.
+Using administrative data from New York City Public Schools (NYCPS), this study examines paraprofessionals’ demographic, transition, and exit patterns.
 Between 2016–17 and 2023–24, the paraprofessional workforce grew substantially, and more new teachers had prior paraprofessional experience.
-Those advancing to teaching were more ethnoracially diverse but more likely to eventually leave teaching in NYCPS, especially when staying in the same school that they served as a professional.
-Findings underscore the need for targeted support to strengthen both the retention of paraprofessionals and the sustainability of their success as classroom teachers.
+Those advancing to teaching were more ethnoracially diverse and less likely to leave teaching in NYCPS compared to other teachers, especially when teaching in the same school that they served as a paraprofessional.
+Findings underscore the need for targeted support to strengthen both the retention of paraprofessionals and their success as classroom teachers when transitioning to new school environments.

 Keywords